Diverting Christian Thinking

 By 1970, the Spirit of Antichrist had either killed or compromsied almost every independent preacher.
 The only one that seemed to remain was Jimmy Swaggart, but he seemed inconsequential at the time.
 They were in the process of developing three mega-ministries in an effort to gain control of the conservative Christian world.
 The first of these was Christian Broadcasting Network (CBN), founded by Yale Law School Graduate: Marion "Pat" Robertson around 1965.
 Working in that network was Jim and Tammy Bakker who would later leave to form PTL, and Paul and Jan Crouch, who would later leave to join PTL and then later form Trinity Broadcasting Network (TBN).
 While Rex Humbard, Oral Roberts, and Bishop Sheen had already created television shows and bought time on television stations to air their programs, CBN, PTL, and TBN began to form their radio and television networks.
 The Spirit of Antichrist trapped these ministries by contolling the financial inputs into them.
 These ministries were forced by financial expediency to hold telethons several times a year to maintain their financial standings.
 Even then, they were forced to incessantly ask for money throughout their broadcasts.
 In time, they became suspectible to the "Prosperity Gospel" teachings of itinerant preacher E.W.
 Kenyon.
 This gospel taught in its simple form teaches that if people gave certain preachers money, that "God" was somehow obliged to bless them financially for their giving.

 What most people do not realize is that the "God" these preachers refer to is a Babylonian-Teutonic entity called "Gawd" which is an "elohim" of good luck and fortune.
+Read a proper Hebrew translation of Isaiah 65:11 and this becomes clear.
 Pagan people wishing to engage in gambling, gaming, sports, and other activities requiring "luck" would call upon the "elohim" Gawd to give them the "luck" they desired.
 Part of calling upon Gawd was giving him a "sacrifice" to convince him to act in their interest.
 Mostly, he was a "small-time elohim" and NOT part of the bigger picture.

 The debate raged until someone retranslated Isaiah 65:11 from the Hebrew ignoring the Nikud markings on the letters.
-They realized that the Gimel-Daleth in that verse refered to the Babylonian diety: Gawd.
+They realized that the Gimel-Daleth word in that verse was a proper name that referred to the Babylonian diety: Gawd.
 The rest of the verse talks about the sacrifices and offerings people would make to this false elohim to get what they want.
-YHWH was bypassed in these proceedings.
+Yahuah was bypassed in these proceedings.
 The Spirits of Antichrist have effectively turned much of the conservative Christian community over to the worship of Gawd and have turned most prayer into requests for things and favor.

 The Bible makes it clear that you pray to the Father in Heaven, not to Gawd or any other elohim.
 Furthermore, your prayers are to advance the Kingdom of Our Heavenly Father.
 While we can pray for our needs, we can only do it consistent with the advancement of the Kingdom of Our Father.
 We need to choose whether we live to advance the Kingdom of YHWH, or advance the kingdom of Ancient Evil.
 Ancient Evil wants us to pray to his favored elohim to get what we think we want.
 The end of that reality is that Ancient Evil owns you and your destiny will be the Lake of Fire.
 When we give our lives to YHWH, we live to advance His Kingdom.
 We obey His Commandments and we do His Will, not for salvation, but because we love Him!